partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Wolf: Uh, l- like, you know, l- like, a sp-.. a spon- a spontaneous mutation.
 Yeah... yeah!

 Momo: Ohhhh, is that right.

-Oh!
+Momo: Oh!

 Momo: Granny, your mouth, it's huge, like a wolf's!